-What is MPEG2 and MPEG4 and difference between MPEG2 and MPEG4
+What is MPEG2 and MPEG4, Difference between MPEG2 and MPEG4, MPEG4 DTH in India

 MPEG Stands for "Moving Picture Experts Group."
 The MPEG group develops standards for digital audio and video compression and their aim is to develop more efficient ways to digitally compress and store audio and video files.
 MPEG2 and MPEG4 are their two most popular compression technologies for Digital TV bandwidth reduction.

 As explained in our DTH Basics page, the amount of data is greatly reduced when the TV picture is split into two parts.
 One part containing the fixed portions of the picture (called an 'I'-frame) and the other the moving portions of the picture (called a 'P'-frame).
 The fixed portions are transmitted only once till there are some movements or changes in that portion of the frame.
 The moving portions are transmitted at the same frame rate as the TV picture.
 The compressed TV signals are recombined by the satellite decoder STB.
 The single non-moving part ('i'-frame) is added to each of the moving frames ('P' frame) and the complete frames are sent to the TV by the satellite decoder STB.
 This method of compression drastically decreases the amount of data to be transmitted by the Satellite transponder.
 When recombined by the STB satellite receiver or decoder, there is very little loss of quality in the final picture.
 The two most popular compression and decompression technologies are called MPEG4 and MPEG2.
 We will compare MPEG2 vs MPEG4 here.